karolserkis/CAS-741-Pendula/README.md

 # CAS-741-Pendula

 Karol Serkis
-CAS 741 Project - Multi-Pendulum Simulation (MPS)
+CAS 741 Project - Multi-Pendulum Simulation (MPSim)

 # Documentation

-This directory contains subdirectories for MPS's documentation.
+This directory contains subdirectories for MPSim's documentation.
 The templates for all of the documents were taken from a gitlab repository - [cas741](https://gitlab.cas.mcmaster.ca/smiths/cas741), authored